-Summary: Cigna Healthcare modified its coverage policy for genetic testing for reproductive carrier screening and prenatal diagnosis (Policy 0514), effective April 11, 2026.
+Summary: Cigna Healthcare modified its genetic testing for reproductive carrier screening and prenatal diagnosis coverage policy (policy 0514), effective May 16, 2026.
 Here's what billing teams need to do.

-Cigna Healthcare updated Policy 0514, which governs coverage for genetic testing used in reproductive carrier screening and prenatal diagnosis.
-This is one of the more financially significant policy areas in women's health billing — genetic testing claims run high, prior authorization requirements are strict, and denials in this category are common.
-The policy does not list specific CPT or HCPCS codes in the data available at publication, so billing teams should pull the full policy document directly from Cigna to confirm code-level applicability before the April 11, 2026 effective date.
+Cigna Healthcare updated policy 0514 governing genetic testing for reproductive carrier screening and prenatal diagnosis.
+This coverage policy affects obstetrics, maternal-fetal medicine, genetics, and gynecology practices that bill Cigna for carrier screening and prenatal diagnostic testing.
+The policy document does not list specific CPT or HCPCS codes in the data available, so your billing team should pull the full policy text directly from Cigna to confirm which codes apply to your service mix before the May 16, 2026 effective date.

 Quick-Reference Table